openfido/openfido/docs/adr/0002-project-structure.md

  * [marshmallow](https://marshmallow.readthedocs.io/en/stable/) will be used since there are many rest api endpoints that will take nested bodies.
  * [alembic](https://alembic.sqlalchemy.org/en/latest/) to manage database schema migrations.

+Other thoughts on design:
+ * Because HTTP errors are intended for human use via the OpenFIDO client, messages should be verbose - showing both a generic message and specific field validation messages where appropriate.

 Use the structure of the [openfido-workflow-service](https://github.com/slacgismo/openfido-workflow-service) project as a reference.

 ## Consequences